RylanSchaeffer/rylanschaeffer.github.io/_site/content/about.md

-# About Me
+# About

 Based on some [good advice](https://www.ece.ucdavis.edu/~jowens/advice.html), I typically look like the person on the left.
 Quotes that have significance to me are displayed randomly on the bottom left.
-My life's trajectory is succinctly summarized below:
+My life's trajectory is summarized below:

-- 2019 Fall - Present: I'm earning my Masters of Engineering in Computer Science Engineering at Harvard University.
+- 2019 Fall - 2021 Winter: I'm earning my Masters of Engineering in Computer Science Engineering at Harvard University.
 I am currently conducting research with [Professor Ila Fiete in MIT BCS](https://fietelab.mit.edu/) as well as [Professor Cengiz Pehlvan in Harvard Applied Math](https://pehlevan.seas.harvard.edu/) and [Dr. Nimrod Shaham in Harvard Center for Brain Science](https://cbmm.mit.edu/about/people/shaham).